sherzodcode/diary-API/readme.txt

 I just added Error get section but that shit ain't working.
 I have some problams with Prisma and Postgresql.
 Need to fix that soon.
 It's 14:22 , just added 5 questions and answers to JOB INTERVIEW project.
-Changed very small peice of design in HBS project
+Changed very small peice of design in HBS project, and added another question to JOB INTERVIEW project just for test.
+Right now i'm working with Monitor connected to my Laptop.
+It's amazing if i be honest.
+In Shaa Allah i'll buy monitor that even better than this.

 ////////